 A client came to me reporting that his cognitive sharpness — the rapid pattern recognition and creative problem-solving that had built his career — was declining.
 Standard medical evaluations found nothing wrong.
 What I identified was a combination of chronic stress-driven cortisol elevation suppressing prefrontal function and a lifestyle that had become so routine that novelty-dependent neuroplastic pathways were effectively dormant.
 The intervention combined targeted cognitive challenges integrated into his professional workflow with deliberate environmental novelty — not as self-help advice, but as a structured protocol designed to reactivate neuroplastic momentum in specific neural circuits.
 Within 60 days, his subjective experience and objective performance measures confirmed what the neuroscience predicts: the brain responds to targeted demand with targeted growth.

-Building a Brain Training Practice That Creates Lasting Change
+Building a Neuroplasticity Brain Training Practice for Lasting Change

 Progressive Overload for the Brain